irwinj22/FallenStars/v2_manual_test_results.md

 }

 # Example Workflow 3
 Gabe the Babe has an internship as a part-time shepherd for the summer.
 So, he asks to see the rental catalog.
-He sees we are offering 1 enchanted staff for 90 gold.
+He sees we are offering 1 enchanted staff for 90 credits.
 Gabe wants the enchanted staff.

 1. call GET/catalog to see what's available.
-2. call POST/carts to create new cart (id 9)
+2. call POST/carts to create new cart (id 9).
-3. call POST/carts/9/items/enchanted_staff, pass in a quantity of 1
+3. call POST/carts/9/items/enchanted_staff, pass in a quantity of 1.
-4. call POST/carts/6666/checkout to rent the enchanted staff for 90 gold
+4. call POST/carts/6666/checkout to rent the enchanted staff for 90 credits.

 1.